Buckwheat Granola (Oven or Dehydrator)

 Recipe Notes

-buckwheat granola in a bowl
+buckwheat granola with yogurt in white bowl.

 Gourmet Cranberry Buckwheat Granola Recipe